 A few of the major components are described below.

-is the software that vehicle manufacturers (OEMs) implement in their head units.
-Integrating this component into their head unit and human machine interface (HMI) based on a set of guidelines and templates enables access to various smartphone applications.
+is the software that vehicle manufacturers (OEMs) implement in their In-Vehicle-Infotainment systems to enable SDL.
+Integrating this component into their head unit and human machine interface (HMI) based on a set of guidelines and templates enables access to various SDL applications.

 libraries are implemented by application developers into their application to enable command and control via the connected head unit.
 The goal is that one SDL integration will allow the application to connect to multiple OEM head units because they all use the SDL Protocol.

-can be used by OEMs to update application policies and gather usage information for connected applications.
+can be used by OEMs to manage application policies.

 With SDL, consumers can interact with their application using common in-vehicle interfaces such as a touch screen display, embedded voice recognition, and steering wheel controls.